Learn more about the world of work and where you might fit in based on your strengths and interests.

-The Vault, is a comprehensive career resource aimed at college students featuring Vault’s best-selling career and industry books, videos, blogs, news and more.
+Firsthand (formerly Vault), is a comprehensive career resource aimed at college students featuring best-selling career and industry books, videos, blogs, news and more.
 Get exclusive insider information on more than 5,000 companies, salary information, plus career advice articles and message boards.

 The O*NET system serves as the nation’s primary source of occupational information, providing comprehensive information on key attributes and characteristics of workers and occupations.

-Gain knowledge about careers and majors by outreaching to employers and UMBC alumni in the industries you are exploring.
+Retrievers Connect is your source for networking with UMBC alumni!
+Gain inside knowledge about careers and majors by outreaching to people in the industries you are exploring.
 See our networking section for tips on how to connect with professionals and guidelines on conducting informational interviews.

 Use the Find Alumni tool to search for UMBC alumni by location, industry and major to explore potential career paths.

 Each of the industries listed on the subsequent pages relates to an academic major or program at UMBC.
 You can use these links to explore potential hiring organizations and job opportunities listed on Buzzfile (an external resource).